orcasound/orcagsoc/STUDENT-contribution-guide.md

 - 5pts Project title, abstract, and detailed description
 - 5pts Include all requested technical details (see template)
 - 5pts Include a preliminary project schedule in your proposal (ideally addressing how you will spend your time before, during, after GSOC)
 - 5pts Evidence that you have time for GSOC.
-This is a paid job with an expectation of 30-40 hrs/week!
-State how many hours per week you plan to work in your proposal and list other time commitments.
+State the period during which you will be available to work on your proposal, how many hours per week, and list other time commitments.
 - 5pts Document your development and other experience relevant to the project(s)
 - 5pts Explain why you are interested in the project and are a good fit
 - 5pts Submit a pull request to the existing code, or discover and/or discuss issues with the current code.